Run, Run, Run

 No one was there.

-She had to find Mom and Noah.
+I have to find Mom and Noah.
+They need me.

 "Mom!
 Noah!"